ionic-team/ionic-docs/src/content/building/testing.md

 ### Basic Service Testing

-The suggested way to test most services is to instantiate the service and manually inject mocks for any dependecy the service has.
+The suggested way to test most services is to instantiate the service and manually inject mocks for any dependency the service has.
 This way, the code can be tested in isolation.

 Let's say that there is a service with a method that takes an array of timecards and calculates net pay.
 Let's also assume that the tax calculations are handled via another service that the current services depends on.
 This payroll service could be tested as such: